cobaltt7/strife.js/README.md

 -   `Channel` options allow `channelTypes` (`ChannelType[]`) to define allowed channel types for this option.
 Defaults to all supported guild channel types.
 -   `Integer` and `Number` options allow `minValue` and/or `maxValue` to define lower and upper bounds for this option respectively.
 Defaults to `-2 ** 53` and `2 ** 53` respectively.
--   `String` commands allow a couple additional fields:
+-   `String` commands allow a few additional fields:
     -   `choices` (`Record<string, string>`) to require users to pick values from a predefined list.
-The keys are the values passed to your bot and the values are the descriptons displayed to the users.
+The keys are the descriptions displayed to the users and the values are what is passed to your bot.
 No other additional fields are allowed for this option when using `choices`.
     -   `minLength` (`number`) and/or `maxLength` (`number`) to define lower and upper bounds for this option's length respectively.
 Defaults to `0` and `6_000` respectively.
     -   `autocomplete` (`(interaction: AutocompleteInteraction) => ApplicationCommandOptionChoiceData<string>[]`) to give users dynamic choices.
         -   Use `interaction.options.getFocused()` to get the value of the option so far.
 You can also use `interaction.options.getBoolean()`, `.getInteger()`, `.getNumber()`, and `.getString()`.
-Other option getters will not work, use `interaction.options.get()` instead.
+Other option-getters will not work, use `interaction.options.get()` instead.
         -   Return an array of choice objects.
-It will be truncated to fit the 25 item limit automatically.
+It will be truncated to fit the 25-item limit automatically.
-        -   Note that Discord does not require users to select values from the options, handle values appropriately.
+        -   Note that Discord does not require users to select values from the options, so handle values appropriately.
-        -   Also note that TypeScript cannot automatically infer the value of the type parameter, however it will error if you set it incorrectly.
+        -   Also note that TypeScript cannot automatically infer the value of the type parameter, however, it will error if you set it incorrectly.

-To retrive option values at runtime, you can utilize the second `options` parameter of the command handler.
-You can always use Discord.JS's `interaction.options` API, however the `options` parameter is a key-value object of options.
+To retrieve option values at runtime, you can utilize the second `options` parameter of the command handler.
+You can always use Discord.JS's `interaction.options` API, however, the `options` parameter is a key-value object of options.
 That is often simpler to use and has better types when using TypeScript.

 #### Subcommands